 As a consequence, dedicated railway policing was re-introduced after an absence of nearly 20 years, with the establishment of the SAPS Rapid Railway Police Unit (RRPU).
-47 Con Court of SA.
+Con Court of SA.
 Case CCT 56/03 who sued after he had been assaulted on a moving train near Pretoria and then lost a leg after being thrown through the open doors.

 However, another Con Court judgement against PRASA, in 2016, seemed to show that little had changed in 12 years.
-This case concerned one Irvine Mashongwa,
+This case concerned one Irvine Mashongwa, managers admit off-the-record that if this was enforced, no trains would ever leave the station, so a blind eye is turned.

 South Africa's commuter trains have been driven since the 1980s (and still are) with open doors: passengers routinely hold them open and destroy the mechanisms.
-In theory, the train should not depart until all sliding doors are closed; railway The use of private security companies had seemed an obvious, if belated, solution to the vacuum left by the abolition of the Railways Police.
+In theory, the train should not depart until all sliding doors are closed; railway

+The use of private security companies had seemed an obvious, if belated, solution to the vacuum left by the abolition of the Railways Police.
 But this brought its own problems related to competence and integrity.